Political positions of Tulsi Gabbard: Domestic policy

-Aside from the "one main issue that is central to the rest, … war and peace", Gabbard highlights the following as the most important issues to her: national health insurance, big pharmaceutical and insurance companies; criminal justice reform, drug laws and the private prison industry; financial reform, including holding big banks and their executives accountable; and climate change and pollution.

 Abortion

-Gabbard has generally supported legal abortion through the first 20 weeks of pregnancy, though her views on abortion have evolved over time.
+Gabbard has generally supported legal abortion through the first 20 weeks of pregnancy, though her views on abortion have changed over time.

 When young, Gabbard opposed abortion.
 She changed her views on abortion (along with her views on LGBTQ issues) during her military experience in Iraq, seeing "the destructive effect of having governments ... act as moral arbiters for their people".

 During her early years in Congress, Gabbard had a 100% voting record with both Planned Parenthood and NARAL, though she supported regulating abortions during the third trimester of pregnancy, stating on The Rubin Report: "I think [in] the third trimester, unless a woman's life or severe health consequences is at risk, then there shouldn't be an abortion in the third trimester."

 On December 9, 2020, Gabbard introduced a legislative bill which sought to ensure that a health-care practitioner exercises the proper degree of care in the event that a child survives an abortion, as an amendment to Title 18 of the United States Code.
 The next day, Gabbard introduced a bill that would have prohibited all abortions after 20 weeks gestational age.
 Neither bill was brought to the House floor for a vote.

-In her full statement regarding her decision to leave the Democratic Party, Gabbard criticized the Biden Administration's October 2022 arrest and indictment of several pro-life activists who had allegedly blocked access to an abortion clinic.
+In her full statement regarding her decision to leave the Democratic Party, Gabbard criticized the Biden administration's October 2022 arrest and indictment of several pro-life activists who had allegedly blocked access to an abortion clinic.
 Gabbard also criticized Vice President Kamala Harris and Senator Elizabeth Warren's statements on the "illegitimacy of the Supreme Court" in light of their disappointment with the Dobbs v.
 Jackson Women's Health Organization ruling.